 Plastic and PVC are among the most difficult materials to paint.
 Due to their composition, their surface has a very low adhesion power because it is completely smooth and non-porous.

 However, there are several options: careful preparation, specialized plastic undercoats, or specific paint that adhere directly to the surface.

 Almost all of them adhere to plastic and are ideal for small objects or parts that are inaccessible to the roller.
 Spray paints also offer a perfect result if you know how to spray paint well.
 The only downside is that they only cover 1 to 2 m² per unit of spray paint, so it is better to plan a large budget.

 Special Plastic and PVC Undercoats

-It is the safest solution and also the one that offers the most possibilities for the supports used.
+It is the safest solution and also the one that offers the most possibilities for the support used.
 The undercoat makes it possible to choose any type of finishing paint.
-Often these undercoats also adhere to substrates such as glass, laminate or melamine.
+Often these undercoats also adhere to substrates such as glass, laminate, or melamine.

 Special Paints for Plastics

 This is the quickest solution, as it allows you to skip the undercoating stage.
 In addition, paints of this type are constantly evolving and provide enhanced adhesion, excellent coverage, and top maintenance ease.

 Take a look at FolkArt paints for plastic surfaces; they offer a variety of colors with excellent results.